What car insurance do companies like Uber and Lyft actually provide?

 What Sidecar currently provides to its drivers in the way of insurance:

-I added Sidecar, which I don’t believe is quite as large as Uber and Lyft, but definitely a major player in the ridesharing business.
+I added Sidecar, which I don’t believe is quite as large as Lyft and Uber, but definitely a major player in the ridesharing business.

-Similar to the others companies mentioned, Sidecar offers limited car insurance coverage to drivers, though it’s only activated when a Sidecar driver has accepted a ride through the passenger app, and ceases when the passenger exits the vehicle at the end of their trip.
+Similar to the other companies mentioned, Sidecar offers limited car insurance coverage to drivers, though it’s only activated when a Sidecar driver has accepted a ride through the rideshare app, and ceases when the passenger exits the vehicle at the end of their trip.